-One of the aspects that struck me most on my recent trips to Valencia in Spain is the city’s culinary diversity.
+One of the aspects that struck me most on my recent trips to Valencia (map) in Spain is the city’s culinary diversity.
 From simple food stands to lovely seafood restaurants at the beach to Michelin star outfits, Valencia definitely has lots of culinary highlights to offer.
 Paella and calamari dominate menus everywhere but look closer and you’ll find many Valencian specialties that are prepared using fine regional ingredients in accordance with age-old recipes.
 Many restaurants also have a distinct character, making the culinary experience all the more intriguing.
 If you’re looking for places to eat in Valencia, I’ve chosen five restaurants which really impressed me with the quality of their food and the unique ambiance.
 Here are my recommendations for where to eat in Valencia:

 Located in the city centre, La Riua is a family establishment that serves authentic Valencian fare.
 As you step into the restaurant, you’ll notice the gorgeous ceramic plates that cover the walls.
 Try the arroz a banda and the rabbit and chicken paella.

 This atmospheric restaurant is situated in the El Cabanal neighbourhood near the port area.
 Valencians have been eating at Casa Montana for more than a century and it’s not hard to see why.
 The atmosphere is casual and jovial – guests are packed together at large wooden tables.
 Try the wafer-thin cured meats, anchovies, marinated tuna, grilled sardines and the divine patatas bravas.
 Oh, Casa Montana also serves over 1,300 types of wine, with more than 20,000 bottles in the cellar! 🙂 To cap off a wonderful meal, ask the waiter for their chocolate truffles.
 They’re simply heavenly!